Skip to main content

 Monihara Review (1961) – Satyajit Ray’s Teen Kanya Analysis Monihara (1961) – Satyajit Ray’s Rare Misfire | Teen Kanya Review For the first time, I found myself not enjoying a Satyajit Ray film.
 Monihara — the second story in the Teen Kanya anthology — feels unlike Ray’s usual work.
 It lacks what he does best: deep character exploration.
 Instead, the film drifts toward plot-heavy storytelling and a flirtation with the horror genre.
 Unfortunately, neither is developed enough to make the narrative compelling.
 A Frame Narrative That Fizzles The film opens with a voyeuristic narrator telling a story to a mysterious stranger on a riverbank.
 The stranger is obviously more than he seems, and the “reveal” at the end is entirely predictable.
 The setup promises suspense but never quite builds it.
 Characters That Don’t Add Up Phanibhushan Saha and his wife Monimalika move into their inherited mansion in M...

-Parash Pathar (1958) – Satyajit Ray’s Magical Satire on Greed About the Film Parash Pathar (1958) is an astonishing film.
-Not because science fiction was conjured up by Satyajit Ray for Indian cinema, but because it was laced with satire.
-Well after the movie was over, I was thinking, “what is Mr. Ray trying to tell us?”
-Here is my take.
-The Setting: Post-Independence India The film is set in an India which has just gained independence and is struggling to stand on its feet.
-This is reflected through the life of Paresh Chandra Dutt , played by Chhabi Biswas, (see Jalsaghar ) the main protagonist — a rugged life, measly living quarters, and a hand-to-mouth existence.
-The world Satyajit Ray has painted through his films so far — poverty, realism, and human struggle — is intact here.
-(See the Apu trilogy - Pather Panchali , Aparajito and Apur Sansar ) The Twist: A Philosopher’s Stone But Ray has other plans.
-He breaks out of this mould with the help of the supern...
+Parash Pathar (1958) – Satyajit Ray’s Magical Satire on Greed Parash Pathar (1958) – Satyajit Ray’s Magical Satire on Greed About the Film Parash Pathar (1958) is an astonishing film.
+Not because science fiction was conjured up by Satyajit Ray for Indian cinema — that in itself is only a device — but because it is laced with satire at every turn.
+Long after the film was over, I found myself thinking, almost involuntarily, “what exactly is Mr. Ray trying to tell us here?”
+The laughter is easy, almost generous.
+The discomfort arrives later.
+What follows is my take.
+The Setting: Post-Independence India The film is set in an India that has just gained independence and is struggling to stand on its feet.
+This unease is reflected through the life of Paresh Chandra Dutt , played by Chhabi Biswas (see Jalsaghar ) — a rugged existence, cramped living quarters, and a hand-to-mouth routine that...